 Reduce dependency on fossil fuel use and energy bills.

-Need technology advancement to harness the energy effectively.
+Need technology advancement to harness energy effectively.

 How Can Renewable Energy Benefit the Environment?

 As renewable energy is continuously formed and renewed in nature, make it is eco-friendly.
-To harness this kind of energy does not harm the environment or pollute the environment as non-renewable resources cause pollution.
+Harness this kind of energy does not harm the environment or pollute the environment as non-renewable resources cause pollution.
 It protects nature and natural resources from overexploitation and depletion.
 It helps to reduce greenhouse gases, climate change, and global warming by reducing the dependency on fossil fuels and conserving the earth’s ecosystem.